Litter Reporter FAQs

 Am I doing things right, I never get any feed back?

 Due to limited resources we are unable to give reporters feed back on each of their reports.
-General the only time a reporter gets feed back is when a reporter hasn’t filled out a report properly.
+Generally the only time a reporter gets feed back is when a reporter hasn’t filled out a report properly.
 Therefore reporters should feel comfortable that they are reporting correctly if they aren’t receiving feedback.

 |< Prev||Next >|